DarraghGeo/poker-rangeman/README.md

 - `RXo` includes the pocket pair (e.g., `KXo` includes `KK`)
 - `RXs` excludes the pocket pair (e.g., `5Xs` excludes `55` since suited pairs don't exist)

+### Specific Hands

+You can specify exact hands using rank and suit notation:

+- `5h2s` - Five of hearts, Two of spades (1 combination)
+- `AcKd` - Ace of clubs, King of diamonds (1 combination)
+- `KhKs` - King of hearts, King of spades (1 combination - pocket pair)

+**Note:**
+- Hands are automatically normalized (sorted by rank, suits sorted for pairs)
+- `5h2s` and `2s5h` are treated as the same hand
+- Can be combined with other notation types using commas

 ### Combining Notations

 Use commas to separate different notation types: